TALK TO SALES

 Although each HRA is different, all HRAs follow the same five-step structure:

-1. The business sets the allowance amount.
+- The business sets the allowance amount.
 Employers decide the maximum amount of tax-free money they want to offer employees for their eligible healthcare expenses.
+Depending on the type of HRA, employers can customize allowances by age, family status, or employee class.

-2. Employees make purchases.
-Employees choose the healthcare products and services that fit their needs, potentially including individual health insurance.
+- Employees make purchases.
+Employees choose the healthcare products and services that fit their needs, potentially including individual insurance plans.

-3. Employees submit proof of the expense incurred.
-Employees submit documentation that shows they incurred an eligible medical expense to be reimbursed.
+- Employees submit proof of the expense incurred.
+Employees submit proof of purchase for eligible medical expenses to get reimbursed.
 This documentation is usually given in the form of a receipt or invoice.

-4. The business reviews employee documentation.
-The employer reviews employees' documentation for three things: the service or product, the date of the service or sale, and the amount incurred.
-If it is an eligible expense that meets these criteria, the expense is approved.
+- The business reviews employee documentation.
+The IRS requires the employer or benefits administrator to review employees' documentation for three things: the service or product, the date of the service or sale, and the amount incurred.
+If it’s an eligible expense that meets these criteria, employers can approve the expense..

 If you'd like to roll over HRA funds, the option varies by HRA plan.
 Depending on your type of plan, unused funds can roll over from month to month or year to year.

 For example, QSEHRAs may roll over from month to month or year to year.
-But any annual rollover must still abide by the QSEHRA's annual limit for allowances.
+However, any annual rollover must still abide by the QSEHRA's annual limit for allowances.

 However, with integrated HRAs, employers can allow balances to accrue monthly and annually.
 They also have the option not to allow any annual rollover.